 Sturgeon (Acipenseridae) are of conservation concern throughout their distribution (Birstein et al. 1997; Pikitch et al. 2005; Munro et al. 2007; Jelks et al. 2008; Haxton et al. 2016).
 All sturgeon share life history characteristics (e.g., long-life span, periodic spawning, delayed maturation) that make them exceptionally vulnerable to anthropogenic disturbances.
 Most sturgeon species are imperiled due to habitat degradation, altered flow and temperature regimes, and (or) overharvest (Beamesderfer and Farr 1997; Bemis and Kynard 1997; Boreman 1997; Pikitch et al. 2005; Schreier et al. 2013; Haxton et al. 2016).
 In particular, decline of sturgeon around the world has been attributed to overharvest (Boreman 1997; Pikitch et al. 2005; Haxton et al. 2016).
 Many sturgeon populations have experienced decades of unregulated exploitation driven by a valuable market for their eggs (i.e., caviar; Boreman 1997; Pala 2005; Pikitch et al. 2005).
 As a result, several species in Eurasia (e.g., Beluga Sturgeon Huso huso, Stellate Sturgeon Acipenser stellatus) are listed as critically endangered by the International Union for Conservation of Nature (Birstein et al. 1997; Pikitch et al. 2005).
 Recent efforts in the U.S. to conserve sturgeon populations, including bans of imported caviar, strict harvest regulations, increased monitoring efforts, and conservation aquaculture have yet to improve the overall status (Pala 2005; Pikitch 2005; Haxton et al. 2016; Hildebrand et al. 2016).

 All nine sturgeon species native to North America are currently listed as endangered, threatened, or considered a species of special concern under the Endangered Species Act (ESA), including several populations of White Sturgeon A. transmontanus (Jelks et al. 2008; Haxton et al. 2016).
 Although White Sturgeon are relatively abundant and widespread, commercial and recreational fisheries, and alterations to large river habitats (e.g., hydroelectric dam construction) have reduced their abundance and distribution (Beamesderfer et al. 1995; DeVore et al. 1995; Jager et al. 2001; Pikitch et al. 2005; Irvine et al. 2007; Hildebrand et al. 2016).
 The largest populations occur where White Sturgeon still have access to the ocean in the Fraser River (British Columbia), lower Columbia River (Oregon and Washington), and the SSJ (Schreier et al. 2013; Hildebrand et al. 2016).
 Currently, the status of White Sturgeon varies across subpopulations (Schreier et al. 2013).
-For instance, the Kootenai River Distinct Population Segment (Montana, Idaho, British Columbia) is an endangered species under the ESA, whereas the population of White Sturgeon in the Sacramento-San Joaquin River basin (SSJ), California, does not currently warrant federal protection (Paragamian et al. 2005; Hildebrand et al. 2016).
+For instance, the Kootenai River Distinct Population Segment (Montana, Idaho, British Columbia) is an endangered species under the ESA, whereas the population of White Sturgeon in the Sacramento-San Joaquin River basin (SSJ), California, is not (Paragamian et al. 2005; Hildebrand et al. 2016).
 However, results from recent monitoring studies by the California Department of Fish and Wildlife (CDFW) have provided evidence that the population is declining and is considered a species of high concern by the state of California (Moyle et al. 2015; Hildebrand et al. 2016).
-As such, protecting White Sturgeon in the SSJ to prevent further declines has become a recent focus of the CDFW and the U.S. Fish and Wildlife Service (USFWS).
-Concern over the population trajectory for a suite of valuable recreational species led to passage of the Central Valley Project Improvement Act (CVPIA) in 1992 and the development of the USFWS Anadromous Fish Restoration Program (AFRP; USFWS 2001).
+As such, preventing further declines of White Sturgeon in the SSJ has become a recent focus of the CDFW and the U.S. Fish and Wildlife Service (USFWS).
+Concern over the population trajectory of a suite of valuable recreational species led to passage of the Central Valley Project Improvement Act (CVPIA) in 1992 and the development of the USFWS Anadromous Fish Restoration Program (AFRP; USFWS 2001).
 The AFRP was tasked with developing recovery goals, termed "doubling goals", for five anadromous species and identifying actions to be taken to meet those goals.
 For White Sturgeon, the CVPIA has an objective of a sustained increase in the number of age-15 White Sturgeon to 11,000 individuals, which has yet to be achieved (Gingras and DuBois 2013).